Navigating School District Levy Options Going Forward

 Notices of Election for Current Expense Levies

-Notices of election for all voted current expense levies will include the percentage and amount of the school district’s General Fund carry-over balance, and “appraised value” will be changed to “market value.”
+Notices of election for all voted current expense levies will include the percentage and amount of the school district’s General Fund carry-over balance, and “appraised value” will be changed to “market value” for all property tax levies.

 Bond Issues